 Myopic CNV is a severe form of myopia (short sightedness) which leads to extremely elongated eyes with additional defects in some layers in the back of the eye.
 This triggers the abnormal formation of new blood vessels which can cause bleeding and eventually may lead to loss of vision.

 In these conditions, EYLEA can help to prevent the eyesight from becoming worse or may improve it.

-Proteins called vascular endothelial growth factor-A (VEGF-A) and placental growth factor (PlGF) play an important part in developing new blood vessels in your eye which contribute to the progression of wet AMD or to the development of swelling (macular oedema) due to either CRVO or DME.
+Proteins called vascular endothelial growth factor-A (VEGF-A) and placental growth factor (PlGF) play an important part in the development of new blood vessels in your eye which contributes to the progression of wet AMD or myopic CNV and the development of swelling (macular oedema) due to either CRVO, BRVO or DME.

 EYLEA is a type of treatment known as anti-vascular endothelial growth factor (anti-VEGF).
 EYLEA contains the active ingredient aflibercept, which specifically recognises and binds to VEGF-A and PlGF proteins.
 By blocking these proteins, EYLEA can stop the growth and leakage of abnormal blood vessels and swelling of the retina in the eye, which in turn can help improve your eyesight or stop if from getting worse.